benjaminpatrickevans/ConvGP/README.md

 ## How to use?

 I set this up to feature a similar API to sklearn.
-The code can be ran and make predictions in only three lines
+The model can be trained and predictions made in only three lines of code

 ```python
 gp = stgp.ConvGP()